braze-inc/braze-docs/_docs/_hidden/private_betas/dashboard_builder.md

 ## Running a dashboard template

 1. Go to **Analytics** > **Dashboard Builder**.
-The home page lists all existing dashboards within your workspace, with Braze created templates at the top.
+The home page lists all existing dashboards within your workspace, with Braze-created templates at the top.
 These are denoted with "(Braze)" in the title.
 2. Select the dashboard you’re interested in.
 3. Select **Run Dashboard** to generate a dashboard using that template.